httpwg/http-extensions/draft-ietf-httpbis-priority.md

 can appear in requests and responses.
 It is an end-to-end signal of the request priority from the client or the response priority from the server. {{merging}}
 describes how intermediaries can combine the priority information from client requests and server responses to correct or amend the precedence.
-Guidance for how servers can act on Priority header values is given in {{server-scheduling}}.
 Clients cannot interpret the appearance or omission of a Priority response header as acknowledgement that any prioritization has occurred.
-Clients can, however, use the priority values that they sent to make local processing decisions; see {{client-scheduling}}.
+Guidance for how endpoints can act on Priority header values is given in {{server-scheduling}} and
+{{client-scheduling}}.

 Priority is a Dictionary ({{Section 3.2 of STRUCTURED-FIELDS}}):